Bogdanp/setup-racket/README.md

 distribution.
 This can come in handy when testing libraries that are a part of the main Racket distribution.

+You can provide multiple local catalog paths by separating them with commas.
+They are prepended to the catalog set in order so the last local catalog in the list will have the highest priority.

 ## Gotchas